 Candidate ISO 20022 message models and Message Definition Report will be submitted for SEG(s) review and approval in June 2022.

-We know that there is no other standard initiative involved in an effort to submit a Business Justification relating to encrypted information and digital certificate notification.
+We know that there is no other standard initiative involved in an effort to submit a Business Justification relating to signed information and digital certificate notification.

 After the whole process is completed, this message can better serve participants and can be used in a more unified way.